patsycat/syslib/git-and-github-setup.md

 ## Editing on GitHub

-When editing a file on GitHub, to syn to the local repo on the Linux server, fun the following command:
+When editing a file on GitHub, to syn to the local repo on the Linux server, use the following command:

 `git pull origin main`